 What do they do, then?

-Well, according to their makers, act pretty much human.
+Well, according to their makers, they act pretty much human.

-They can learn skills, acquire memories and have conversations with humans, behaving according to their individual personality.
+They can learn skills, acquire memories, and have conversations with humans, behaving according to their individual personalities.

-Neons could work as teachers, health-care providers, concierges or actors, as they can “goal-oriented tasks or can be personalized to assist in tasks that require human touch.”
+Neons could work as teachers, health-care providers, concierges, or actors, as they can “goal-oriented tasks or can be personalized to assist in tasks that require a human touch.”

 In the press release, Pranav Mistry, the CEO of Neon and the head of STAR Labs, said that “Neons will be our friends, collaborators, and companions, continually learning, evolving and forming memories from their interactions.“

 The company was quick to underline that Neon is “NOT about Bixby” in a Twitter teaser before Christmas which… sounds good to us.

-Not only was Bixby a bit annoying but we wouldn’t want to see this tech working amazing quite so early.
+Not only is Bixby a bit annoying but we wouldn’t want to see this tech working amazingly quite this early.

 After all, you saw what happened to the lovely Joi the virtual companion of the main character in the second Blade Runner set in 2049!

-We’ll make our way to the booth to see exactly how the Neon artificial humans behave though stay tuned, there could be some surprises.
+We’ll make our way to the booth to see exactly how the Neon artificial humans behave.

 The company has warned that “scenarios shown at our CES Booth and in our promotional content are fictionalized and simulated for illustrative purposes only.”